ManishKrBarman/LokRise/README.md

 ## ✅ Tasks & Bonus Checklist

-- [.] **All members of the team completed the mandatory task - Followed at least 2 of our social channels and filled the form**
+- [x] **All members of the team completed the mandatory task - Followed at least 2 of our social channels and filled the form**
 - [ ] **All members of the team completed Bonus Task 1 - Sharing of Badges and filled the form (2 points)**
 - [ ] **All members of the team completed Bonus Task 2 - Signing up for Sprint.dev and filled the form (3 points)**